 Dr Isabell Dahms

-Dr Isabell Dahms convenes the MA Queer History and is the director of the Goldsmiths' Centre for Queer History.
-Their current research looks at queer social movements and municipal histories in London, working closely with LGBTQIA+ archives at Bishopsgate Institute.
+Dr Isabell Dahms teaches on the MA Queer History and is a member of the Goldsmiths' Centre for Queer History.
+Their current research looks at queer social movements and municipal histories in London.

 Academic qualifications